Pratiksha Jadhav

-Pratiksha Jadhav (born 17 January 1990) is an Indian actress who was born and brought up in Pune.
+Pratiksha Jadhav is an Indian actress who was born and brought up in Pune.
 She is best known for her work in Marathi cinema, Marathi serials, Hindi serials and Marathi plays.

 Early life

 During her college days she actively participated in inter-collegiate drama competitions.
 She started her acting career from Marathi movie "Chala Khel Khelu Ya Doghe" in 2009.
 She also acted in TV commercials and serials.

 Career

 She acted in various Marathi films and commercial dramas.
 She is also classical dancer.
 She appeared in comic role in Marathi film "Bhootacha Honeymoon" which received appreciation from audience.